Due to the high volume of calls, we're experiencing a higher-than-usual backlog.

 Under The Double Rainbow – The intersection of autism and LGBTQIA+

 In recent years our society has grown more accepting of differences, whether those differences be in neurology, sexual orientation, or gender identity.
-Many individuals on the autism spectrum are diverse in more ways than one: research has shown autistic individuals are more likely to identify as LGBTQIA+.
+Many individuals on the autism spectrum are diverse in more ways than one, including identifying with the LGBTQIA+ community.

-Many LGBTQIA+ autistic individuals have identified parallels between masking autistic traits to gain social acceptance and avoid rejection and hiding their sexual orientation or gender identity for the same reasons.
+Many LGBTQIA+ autistic individuals have identified parallels between masking autistic traits and hiding their sexual orientation or gender identity in order to gain social acceptance and avoid rejection.
 The rainbow infinity sign was created as a symbol of neurodiversity by autistic LGBTQIA+ people for that reason.

-To better support autistic LGBTQIA+ individuals, we are holding a panel presentation to validate, and listen to the lived experiences of this community.
+To better support autistic LGBTQIA+ individuals, we are holding a panel presentation with the purpose of validating and listening to the lived experiences of this community.
 By doing so, we can learn how best to support and assist family, friends, and loved ones who experience this intersection.

 We hope this conversation and resources shared are helpful to LGBTQIA+ members of the autism community and those who love and support them.